rithikamalve/environment-impact-analyzer/README.md

-# Environmental Impact Analyzer for Cosmetic Products
+# Environmental Impact Analyzer for Cosmetic Products (a.k.a EcoQuant AI)

 Welcome to the **Environmental Impact Analyzer**, a machine learning-powered web application designed to evaluate the sustainability of cosmetic and personal care products.
 By leveraging a synthetic dataset and a stacking ensemble model, this tool calculates an **Environmental Impact Score (EIS)** for products based on their ecological footprint, empowering users to make eco-conscious choices.